 Besides the ultimate hydrating formula, the texture and colours of these Lip Tints are just right.

 They have, like, the perfect amount of balminess (not a word but I'm going with it).
 They're not waxy, not oily, not too thin nor too thick.

 And they're really long-lasting.
 Initially, the finish has a slight sheen, but then it gradually fades into a soft semi-matte stain after about three or four hours.
-(No leftover flaky bits like you get with lipstick!)
+(No dryness or flakinig that happens with lipstick!)

-As for the pigment, the four colours go on sheer, but are very much buildable if you want a bolder, more opaque tint.
+As for the pigment, you can apply one layer for a sheer finish, but these are also very much buildable if you want a bolder, more opaque tint.
 Since they let some of your natural lip tone peek through, they'll look slightly different on everyone.